Tellurian Inc.

-Tellurian Inc. is a natural gas company headquartered in Houston, Texas.
-It was founded in 2016 by Charif Souki and Martin Houston and is led by President and CEO Octávio Simões.
+Tellurian Inc. is an American natural gas company headquartered in Houston, Texas.
+It was founded in 2016 by Charif Souki and Martin Houston.
+The company was acquired by Woodside Energy in 2024.

 History

-After Charif Souki, the former founder and CEO of large natural gas company Cheniere Energy, was fired from the company after a takeover by billionaire investor Carl Icahn, he founded Tellurian in 2016 with Martin Houston, the former COO of BG Group.
+After Charif Souki, the founder and former CEO of large natural gas company Cheniere Energy, was fired from the company after a takeover by billionaire investor Carl Icahn, he founded Tellurian in 2016 with Martin Houston, the former COO of BG Group.
 The board of Cheniere had expelled Souki over, in part, his plans to more ambitiously expand the company, plans that he brought to Tellurian, telling the Financial Times upon launch that he aimed to undercut its rivals, including Cheniere, by 15 to 20 percent.
 The company hired several former Cheniere executives, including Meg Gentle, Cheniere's former executive vice president of marketing.

 On August 2, 2016, Tellurian entered into a merger agreement with petroleum company Magellan; other early investors included the French oil and gas company Total, which purchased a 23 percent stake in the company for $207 million in December 2016.
 After one year in operation, Tellurian went public (NASDAQ: TELL).

 In 2017, Tellurian bought $85 million in shale assets in Louisiana and, in doing so, became the first United States developer to produce its own fuel for its export terminal.

 Tellurian's major planned project was a liquefied natural gas production project, Driftwood LNG, on the west bank of the Calcasieu River, south of Lake Charles, Louisiana.
 According to the company, Driftwood was projected to produce 27,600,000 tonnes of liquified natural gas per year for export.
 Total, in July 2019, agreed to buy 2.5m tonnes of liquefied natural gas from Driftwood.
 The plant, projected to cost $30 billion (on a FFP contract from Bechtel), was backed by Total as well as Vitol and India's Petronet.